 These lies have put most of us on the road to diabetes and pre-diabetic conditions.
 The saddest part is, at this rate our children don’t stand a chance.
 They are overweight and lethargic.
-They have low self-esteems, and we and society blame them for something they have absolutely no control over.
+They have low self-esteems, and we and society blame them for something they have no control over.
 They are addicted to sugar, and we are the suppliers.
 Parents unknowingly sabotage their child’s efforts at weight loss every single day, and I don’t know about you, but I am tired of it.
 If you know anything about the ketogenic lifestyle and how the body works, you only have to watch 20 minutes of the documentary Fed Up to understand why these poor children aren’t losing weight.

 What is sadder still is that diabetes has a predictable set of stages and that they can be easily recognized.
 The road to diabetes is connected to something called the glycemic index.
 All carbohydrates are rated on this index with regards to the level of insulin reaction they produce in our bodies.
-Foods that have a high glycemic index rating will cause your pancreas to release a large amount of insulin to break down a number of sugars and carbohydrates (which produce high amounts of glucose).
+Foods that have a high glycemic index rating will cause your pancreas to release a large amount of insulin to break down some sugars and carbohydrates (which produce high amounts of glucose).
 The refined carbohydrates and sugars that make up the vast majority of the foods you find in your supermarket rank very high on the glycemic index.

 Keto Diet and Diabetes: Diabetic & Pre-Diabetic Children: